MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Lazy Haskell

-Haskell has lazy non-strict evaluation strategy.
+As we've already seen, Haskell has lazy non-strict evaluation strategy.
 It means that no expression is evaluated unless the value is needed.
 One of possibilities is creating infinite lists.
 For testing when the expression is evaluated is good to use `undefined`.

 ```
 Prelude> let x = 1:x